Le wooden lounge Forum Marvejols BBC has a wooden house in Lozere

 In February 2010, the company ORLHAC sarl built the first wooden house in Lozere labeled BBC (House Lagloire to Montrodat) according to the plans of architect Nathalie Crepin.
 The results of the blower door test (Q4 = 0,07) for the labeling of the building, have a much better performance than necessary to label BBC (Q4 = 0,60) and even to those of the label LIABILITIES (Q4 = 0,20).

-The tests passed hands down, this wooden house was qualified as "the most watertight house in France ..." by SIRTEME, certifier organization.
-The Grenelle 2 law, published in the official gazette on 13 July 2010, aims to improve energy efficiency in buildings and harmonize planning tools.
+Past tests with flying colors, this wooden house has been described as "the most airtight house in France ..." by SIRTEME, certifying body.
+2 the Grenelle law gazetted on July 13 2010, aims energy building improvements and harmonization of planning tools.

 In view of this publication, this construction built in February was very avant-garde because of the new regulations and test scores.